giantswarm/rfc/cluster-app-values-schema/README.md

 - Not, AllOf, AnyOf, OneOf must only be used for constraints.
 No use of `type`, `properties` etc. in the sub-schema.

 - DependentRequired, DependentSchemas: to be evaluated.

-- All array items must be of the same type. `contains` cannot be used.

 - contentEncoding in combination with contentSchema: to be defined.
   - see "username:password" in base 64 example